baselhusam/EmotionLens/README.md

 ## Models

 ### Face Detection
-The face detection model utilizes a convolutional neural network (CNN) architecture to accurately detect and localize faces in real-time video streams.
-The model has been trained on diverse datasets to ensure robustness across various lighting conditions and environments.
+The face detection model For detecting faces.
+The used Model is `RetinaFace` in batch mode for handling large number of faces in Real-Time mode.

 ### Emotion Recognition
 EmotionLens employs the Residual Masking Network for emotion recognition.
 This deep learning model is specifically designed to interpret a wide range of emotional states from facial expressions.
-It categorizes emotions into positive, negative, and neutral, providing nuanced insights into student reactions.
+It categorizes emotions into angry, disgust, fear, happy, sad, surprise, and neutral.

 ### YOLO Object Detection
-The YOLO (You Only Look Once) object detection system is integrated to identify and track objects such as laptops, phones, and other classroom-related items.
-This addition enhances the context of the emotion recognition system, allowing for more accurate interpretation of student engagement and behaviors.
+The YOLO (You Only Look Once) object detection system is integrated to identify objects such as laptops, phones, and other related items.
+This addition enhances the context of the emotion recognition system, allowing for more accurate interpretation of engagement and behaviors.

 ## Tracker
-The tracker module is responsible for processing real-time data from both the face detection and emotion recognition models.
-It ensures that the system can handle high-frequency video frames, maintaining low latency and high accuracy.
-The tracker also integrates data from the YOLO model to provide a comprehensive analysis of the classroom environment.
+The tracker module is responsible for tracking real-time faces from the face detection.
+This is for tacking the majority vote for each object as its final emotion.
+The used tracking algorithm is SORT (Simple Online Real-Time Tracking) [from the following repo](https://github.com/abewley/sort)

 ## Setup Instructions
 1. Clonse the Repository: